jcaillon/valet/tests.d/self-document/results.approved.md

 ANSI codes for text attributes, colors, cursor control, and other common escape sequences.
 These codes can be used to format text in the terminal.

+These codes were selected because they are widely supported by terminals and they probably will cover all use cases.
+It is also advised to stick to the 4-bit colors which allows your application to adopt the color scheme of the terminal.

 They are defined as variables and not as functions.
 Please check the content of the lib-ansi-codes to learn more:
 <https://github.com/jcaillon/valet/blob/latest/libraries.d/lib-ansi-codes>